Post a Job or Internship

 Posting Internships

-While posting in Handshake, please describe how your unpaid internship meets Department of Labor criteria.
-Note that the Temple University Career Center thoroughly evaluates employers and job postings to ensure compliance.
+While posting in Handshake, please describe how your internship helps students gain practical, career-related experience.
+Note that the Temple University Career Center thoroughly reviews employers and job postings to ensure compliance.

 Best Practices for Meaningful Internships